1. Are there any age restrictions?

 2. Can I apply for two Fellowships with only one application?

-Yes, Argentine candidates can apply simultaneously to Fellowships 1 and 3, and South Americans to Fellowships 2 and 3 with a single application.
+Yes, Argentine candidates can apply simultaneously to Fellowships 1, 3 and 4, and Latin American or Caribbean to Fellowships 2, 3 and 4 with a single application.

 3. Does unpaid work count for public service experience?